EvaMart/bh24-project5-report/paper/paper.md

 ### 2.3 Workflow

-The work was initiated at BioHackathon 2025 (Project 5) and refined through a collaborative review process:

 The work was initiated at BioHackathon Europe 2025 (Project 5) and refined through a collaborative review process: